Facts about Stephen Hawking

 Stephen Hawking Biography

-Stephen Hawking is widely considered to be the world’s foremost living theoretical physicist.
-He’s an expert on black holes whose stated intention is to unify quantum mechanics with Albert Einstein‘s general theory of relativity, forming a single theory to explain the origin (and end) of the universe.
+Stephen Hawking was the world’s best-known theoretical physicist from the 1980s until his death in 2018 .
+He was an expert on black holes, and his stated intention was to unify quantum mechanics with Albert Einstein‘s general theory of relativity, forming a single theory to explain the origin (and end) of the universe.

 Stephen Hawking entered University College, Oxford in 1959, at age 17, and graduated with a first-class degree in 1962.
 That year he began graduate school at Cambridge, earning a Ph.D. in applied mathematics and theoretical physics in 1966, with his 1965 thesis titled Properties of Expanding Universes.
 By then his reputation as a precocious thinker was already established, and he plunged into work on black holes and the geometry of space-time.